Amir-Abdullah013/ba-sports-ecommerce-site/DEPLOYMENT_FIX_GUIDE.md

 # 🚨 URGENT: Fix Your Vercel Deployment

-Your site is still showing 500 errors because the environment variables haven't been updated in Vercel yet.
+Your site is showing 500 errors due to two issues:
+1. **Environment variables** haven't been updated in Vercel yet
+2. **Prisma Client** is outdated because Vercel isn't running `prisma generate`

+I've fixed both issues.
 Here's exactly what you need to do:

 ## Step 1: Check Current Environment Status